 Books we love

 These are the books we write, read, and recommend to all our students and friends.
 Inspired by the food we cook, memoirs of time spent learning at Camont, and the people who grow the food in Gascony, these books might help you find a little France in your own life.
+Buying books here through our Amazon affiliate account helps us keep them all in print.
+Second best, use your own darling independent or used book store. we like to keep these all in circulation.

 Get a sneak preview of our May 2019 Insider's RoadTrip: Andalucía cooking classes with Jeannie and Sam Chesterton.
 From the fabulous Jamon produced from Iberico Pigs that graze under Oak trees to colorful platters of peppers and onions doused in local sherry vinegar, this celebration of one family's table is photographed by Tim Clinch.